 Theatre minors also have room to gain a basic grounding in design, production, performance, and playwriting.
 You’ll also experience being part of a group ensemble working towards presenting a dramatic work.

 Minor in Theatre (24 credits)

 The minor is designed to be a general introduction to the field of Theatre.
-The minor may be combined with a major or specialization in another discipline.
+The minor must be combined with an honours, specialization or major program.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.

 Minimum cut-off averages should be used as indicators.
 The cut-off data may change depending on the applicant pool.
 Applicants who meet the stated minimum requirements are not guaranteed admission to these programs.